modxMonster/modxBaseEnviroment/README.md

 vim .bashrc
 ```

-2. We press "i" and at the end, we add this line of code.
+2. Go to the end of the file, and press 'i' to start inserting text

+3. On a new line, at the end of the file, enter the following
 ```
 export DISPLAY=$(awk '/^nameserver/ {print $2; exit;}' </etc/resolv.conf):0.0
 ```

-4. For save press "ESC" and then ":wq!"
+4. To save press "ESC" and then ":wq!"

-5.  the section must be like this part.
+5. The end of your file should look like this
 ```
 # enable programmable completion features (you don't need to enable
 # this, if it's already enabled in /etc/bash.bashrc and /etc/profile